Block online ads and prevent web tracking with Avast Secure Browser for Android

-As you navigate the web, click from site to site, and enter info here and there, websites need to remember who you are and what you do — your log-in information, language preferences, settings, etc. If not, you would just appear as a brand-new visitor each time the page refreshes.
+As you navigate the web, click from site to site, and enter info here and there, websites need to remember who you are and what you do — your login information, language preferences, settings, and so on.
+If not, you would just appear as a brand-new visitor each time the page refreshes.

-Cookies are what allow you to put an item in your cart and click through to shipping and payment info with the site remembering what you want to buy.
+Cookies allow websites to remember which items are in your shopping cart when you click through to the shipping and payment screen.
 Websites can’t simply store all their visitors’ information on their servers, because that would take too much space and cost too much.

 Cookies solve that problem.
 By storing your information in a cookie and sending it back to your browser, a server lets the browser verify you from that point on.
 These kinds of cookies are known as first-party cookies.
 When companies discovered they could use this technique to gather consumer data, they created third-party cookies, which is just a generic name for advertising cookies.

 Cookies help websites identify their visitors and create customized pages or experiences.